arduino/docs-content/content/micropython/02.micropython-course/course/micropython-content.md

 ---
-title: Course
+title: Learn MicroPython
-description: Learn about the Arduino courses
+description: Learn MicroPython and Arduino through a series of learning chapters with practical exercises.
 ---